-One day while sitting in his office, my adviser John Walker notified me of a volunteer opportunity.
-A man named Dick Folse was looking for volunteers to help teach underprivileged youths the Adobe Creative Suit and iLife software at the Western Avenue Community Center.
-This had recently been realized by a $100,000 State Farm grant offered to the community centers surrounding Bloomington-Normal.
-At first this was just a twice a week study session, sitting on the computer with any youth that was in the lab.
+One day while sitting in his office, my graduate adviser John Walker notified me of a community volunteer opportunity.
+A man named Dick Folse was looking for fresh recruits to help teach underprivileged youths the Adobe Creative Suit and other software at the Western Avenue Community Center in Bloomington, IL.
+Some community activists, along with Folse, helped pave the path for a new program that would kick-off in the coming weeks, Project Blank Canvas.
+This initiative had been realized by a $100,000 State Farm grant offered to the community centers surrounding Bloomington-Normal.
+At this point, I was a lab instructor, volunteering two days a week at Western Avenue.
+I showed young youths how to use Photoshop, Illustrator, In Design and some basic web design fundamentals.

 My time spent volunteering opened up some more opportunities.
-Dick Folse had offered my a job as a teacher for a digital arts summer camp through Blank Canvas.
+Dick Folse had offered me a job as a teacher for a digital arts summer camp through Blank Canvas.
 I jumped on the opportunity immediately.
-I helped teach a classroom of over 20 youths and got to know first hand how hard it is to control a room filled with kids.
+Luckily, I was able to work with my roommate Philippe Moore and friend Johari Huggins.
+With a small team, I helped teach a classroom of over 20 youths and got to know first hand how hard it was to control a room filled with kids.
+Needless to say, I have a new found respect for teachers who have to manage classrooms.

 After this experience, I was informed by Dick about a course he was teaching during the Fall 2010 semester, ATK 380 Art and Community Development.
 This would be a hands on teaching experience with a small group of college students, much like that of the summer camp, but on a smaller scale.
 We learned about the power of social capital, how to develop lesson plans, and how to teach.

-Too often are professionals and students dumped into a community they know little about and rarely have an opportunity to reveal its true character or make a difference.
-This course and the temporary job I acquired over the summer has allowed me to do just that.
+Too often are professionals and students dumped into a community they know little about and rarely do they have an opportunity to make a real connection.
+These experiences allowed me to do just that.
 I feel more comfortable in Bloomington-Normal than I do in my own hometown, and I am perfectly fine with that realization.
+It is empowering, humbling, and just plain exciting to make a difference for kids who desperately need a mentor.

 Click here to download my paper summarizing this experience.